Multi-agent online learning in time-varying games: Acknowledgments

 \end{lemma}

-The proof of this lemma is a straightforward development, so we omit it.
-Below, we proceed to use the three-point identity to estimate the Bregman divergence relative to a base point $\base\in\points$ before and after a mirror step.
+The proof of this lemma is a straightforward expansion, so we omit it.
+Below, we employ this identity to estimate the Bregman divergence relative to a base point $\base\in\cvx$ before and after a prox-step.

-\begin{lemma} Fix some $\base\in\points$ and consider the recursive update rule
+\begin{lemma} Fix some $\base\in\cvx$ and consider the recursive update rule

-for $\point\in\subpoints$, $\dpoint\in\dpoints$.
+for $\point\in\subcvx$, $\dpoint\in\dpoints$.
 Then:

 \end{lemma}